MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecation-guidelines.md

 ## Fixing code when objects are removed

-If an action or other code element point to a now removed object, then you must:
+If an action or other code element points to a now removed object, then the guidance is to:

 - Ensure that the action is obsoleted.
 - Add preprocessor statements to fix the issue.